 Community household search.
 For any area with a newly detected VDPV or environmental surveillance (ES) sample, a house-to-house search to identify any person with sudden onset of weakness or paralysis in one or more limbs in the past 60 days can help to determine if there is any additional community transmission.
-The number of households to visit will depend on local population density and other risk factors but should cover at least 200 households.
+The number of households to visit will depend on local population density and other risk factors.
 National authorities and/or GPEI technical expert advisory bodies can provide further guidance.

 Local health facility search.
-Conduct retrospective case search in health facilities (formal and informal) and document findings.
-Include at least six-month record reviews for undetected/unreported AFP cases.
-Assess clinicians' knowledge of AFP surveillance and polio immunization performance and capabilities.
+Conduct retrospective case searches in health facilities (formal and informal) and document findings.
+Include at least six-month record reviews for undetected/unreported AFP cases; and investigate unreported AFP cases.
+Assess clinicians' knowledge of AFP surveillance and polio immunization performance and capabilities and provide sensitization as necessary.
 Complete a search for vials of tOPV or mOPV2 where relevant.

 Other community outreach.
-As part of the search for any cases of paralysis, including during household search, investigators should engage local leaders and influencers in the community and sensitize them to the case definition of AFP and the importance of early reporting of paralysis.
+As part of the search for any cases of AFP, including during household search, investigators should engage local leaders and influencers in the community and sensitize them to the case definition of AFP and the importance of early reporting of AFP h See "Use of AFP contact sampling and targeted healthy children stool sampling: GPEI Job Aid.
+Geneva: Global Polio Eradication Initiative 2019. (see document with GPEI library http://polioeradication.org/tools-and-library/resources-for-polio-eradicators/gpei-tools-protocols-and-guidelines/)